tsupplis/cpm86-hacking/README.md

 are not to be seen anywhere and they woulld need a bit of maintenance. only rudimentary programs work.

-Finally, Assembly using asm86 and gencmd can also be done but it needs to be done on CP/M environment (CP/M-80 or CPM-86 derivatives can be used)
+Finally, Assembly using asm86 and gencmd can also be done but it needs to be done on CP/M environments (CP/M-80 or CPM-86 derivatives can be used)

 It is a bit lacking on the tooling side though
-- VE+ 2.03 is really the only editor I found
+- VE+ 2.03 is really the only strong editor I found (There is also TED a basic editor that allows you to stay away from ED).
 - Automation through submit is very very rudimentary (no dream of makefiles)
-- There is no real solid CP/M-86 emulation...
-But piggy backing on emu2 perhaps?
+- There is no real solid CP/M-86 emulation as mentioned...
+But piggy backing the INT E0H API end point on emu2 perhaps? after all the 2 CP/M-86 and DOS 1.1 APIs are pretty much aligned...

 Still it is a funny bit of discovery and archeology